wizardcontroller/godaddy-webhook/README.md

 ### Secret

 - Create a `Secret` containing as key parameter the concatenation of the Godaddy Api and Secret separated by ":"
+- to be clear, don't include the placeholder < > characters in the stringData of the token
 ```yaml
 cat <<EOF > secret.yml
 apiVersion: v1